Rohith-Manjunath/MERN/readme.md

   - Ensure the website is mobile-friendly
   - Optimize the website to work well on various devices

+- Payment Gateway Integration:
+  - Integrated Stripe as the payment gateway for secure and convenient online payments

 ## Technologies Used

 - MongoDB: A NoSQL database for storing product and user data.
 - Express.js: A web application framework for Node.js to build the backend.
 - React: A frontend JavaScript library for building user interfaces.
 - Node.js: A JavaScript runtime for executing server-side code.
-- Redux: A predictable state container for managing application state.

 ## Live-link

 [Live-Link](https://e-commerce-rohith.netlify.app/)